datacamp/authoring/docs/courses/exercises/video-exercises/scripts.md

 ### Explaining everything

 Unlike the coding and multiple choice exercises that students can take at their own pace, video exercises run at a fixed speed, so they have to be understandable in real-time.
 (You can't assume that students will watch videos multiple times.)
 This means that they need to be kept fairly simple.

+### Being too formal

+When you write the script, it is easy to slip into a "technical writing voice" that is more formal than when you speak.
+Then when you come to say the words out loud, it can come across as unnatural.
+You don't have to

+### Using local phrases without explanation

+If you are a native English speaker, you need to bear in mind that the DataCamp audience is international, and that many students will not understand slang phrases or idioms without explanation.
+If you want to say "red herring", you need to explain that term.